 Asynchronous commit provides quicker disaster recovery with less lost data than relying on backups, at the cost of additional hardware resources to run a remote data center.
 Changes to the database are replicated as they occur to Asynchronous Storage Managers in a remote passive data center sufficiently distant from the active data center that a single disaster cannot take out both data centers.

 ASMs are passive and do not participate in NuoDB’s performance-sensitive network protocols.
 The advantage is that high network latency between remote data centers does not slow down the workload.
 Performance-sensitive protocols execute entirely inside the active data center, where network latency is low.
 The disadvantage is that disaster recovery can lose some of the most recently committed transactions.

 You may still want periodic backups so you can undo unintended changes to the database by rolling back to a previous day.
 Unintended changes will be replicated continuously like any other changes.

-The Asynchronous Storage Managers become ordinary Storage Managers.
+The ASMs become ordinary Storage Managers (SMs).
 As many Transaction Engines as required are started and resume serving the application workload.

 The following figures illustrate the architecture: